 - Did you know that UPK’s last major update (12.1) was in 2014 and the final service pack was in 2019?

 - Does it make sense to use UPK on your application projects, Oracle or otherwise?

 - Does UPK work well with non-Oracle applications, particularly cloud-based?

-- How do you assess alternative digital adoption solutions and what do you do with your current UPK content?
+- CRITICAL: What do you do with your current UPK content?

 1. Does your IT department know that continued use of UPK may present security issues?

 Oracle UPK has not indicated they will be continuing to issue technical updates for browser and Operating System updates which are required to ensure security and functionality availability.
 This places a burden on your IT security team to validate security and upon the UPK administrator(s) to validate continued functionality.
 In many companies, software vendors must issue technical updates to remain current with browser and security updates and is required for continued use.

 What is your company’s policy?
 Have you checked with IT security?
 How will you validate functionality and the availability of workarounds?

 2. Did you know that UPK’s last major update (12.1) was in 2014 and the final service pack was in 2019?